zhouyan19/CatEDU/README.md

 # CatEDU
-An android project based on EDUKG
+An android project based on EDUKG.

+## 8.11

+Initialize the repository.

+Initialize the android project.

+Add a bottom navigation and 3 fragments: `FragmentHome`, `FragmentQuestion`, `FragmentMine` .